core-wg/oscore/draft-ietf-core-object-security.md

 An endpoint receiving an OSCORE message with an Outer Block option SHALL first process this option according to {{RFC7959}}, until all blocks of the OSCORE message have been received, or the cumulated message size of the blocks exceeds MAX_UNFRAGMENTED_SIZE.
 In the former case, the processing of the OSCORE message continues as defined in this document.
 In the latter case the message SHALL be discarded.

-To allow multiple concurrent request operations to the same server (not only same resource), a CoAP proxy SHOULD follow the Request-Tag processing specified in Section 3.3.2 of {{I-D.ietf-core-echo-request-tag}}.
+Because of encryption of Uri-Path and Uri-Query, messages to the same server may, from the point of view of a proxy, look like they also target the same resource.
+A proxy SHOULD mitigate a potential mix-up of blocks from concurrent requests to the same server, for example using the Request-Tag processing specified in Section 3.3.2 of {{I-D.ietf-core-echo-request-tag}}.

 #### Proxy-Uri